For the love of Kensington (Toronto Life, July 2, 2014)

 Listen to Rabbi Aaron Levy talk about Purim on Here and Now:

-Makom was also mentioned in a Here and Now interview with community member Sarah Brodbar-Nemzer about chanukah on December 20.
+Makom was also mentioned in a Here and Now interview with community member Sarah Brodbar-Nemzer about chanukah.
 Listen here.

 Two more of our community members were mentioned in a Toronto Star article titled “Judaism became more important after kids”.
 Read it here.